stanford-crfm/levanter/docs/Configuration-Guide.md

 [warmup] -> [stable] -> [decay]
 ```

 But you can specify more with the `cycles` parameter.
-If you specify `cycles`, the
+If you specify an int for `cycles`, the
 learning rate will cycle through the schedule `cycles` times.
 Levanter's LR schedule looks like this:

 ```